-Washington, D.C.
-The American Road & Transportation Builders Association (ARTBA) launched a Transportation Investment Advocates Council to provide a home for a national network of business professionals and public officials who share a common interest in building support for transportation infrastructure investments in their state or local community.
+More than two dozen transportation champions came together July 15 in the nations capital for the inaugural meeting of the Transportation Investment Advocates Council a national network of construction and better roads professionals, chamber of commerce executives, and public officials who share a common interest in building support for transportation infrastructure investments in their state or local community.